mariokostelac/ra/README.md

 1. [ra](ra/README.md) - Module is the main static library and is used by other modules (doesn't provide any executable).
 2. [ra_overlap](ra_overlap/README.md) - Module is used for finding all overlaps between input single end reads.
 It also removes contained and transitive overlaps.
-3. ~~[ra_layout](ra_layout/README.md) - Module is used to create a string graph from input overlaps.
+3. [ra_layout](ra_layout/README.md) - Module is used to create a string graph from input overlaps.
 It then simplifies it with trimming and bubble popping.
 At the end it extracts longest contigs from every graph component.
-As the current overlapper is exact, it also extracts whole transcripts (transcripts.layout.fasta) so that the consensus phase can be avoided for now.~~
+As the current overlapper is exact, it also extracts whole transcripts (transcripts.layout.fasta) so that the consensus phase can be avoided for now.
 4. [ra_consensus](ra_consensus/README.md) - Module is used to build consensus sequences, it uses [CPPPOA](https://github.com/mculinovic/cpppoa) and outputs transcripts.
 5. [ra_correct](ra_correct/README.md) - Module is optional and is used to correct reads.
 If used, it should be called before ra_overlap.
 6. [to_afg](to_afg/README.md) - Module is used for converting read sets from [FASTA][1]/[FASTQ][2] to [afg][3] format.
 It is neccessary to convert reads because all other modules are using the afg format.
-7. [layout](layout/README.md) - Module is used to create unitigs from input overlaps.
 8. [overlap2dot](overlap2dot/README.md) - Module used for converting overlap files to dot graphs.
 Cool stuff!
 9. [zoom](zoom/README.md) - Module used for "zooming" a part of overlaps graph.
 Actually just a simple DFS with depth limit.